Luigi Maifredi

-Luigi Maifredi (born 20 April 1947), commonly known as Gigi Maifredi, is an Italian football manager, currently working as a technical collaborator of Italian club Brescia.
+Luigi Maifredi (born 20 April 1947), commonly known as Gigi Maifredi, is an Italian football manager.

 Career

 Born in Lograto (Province of Brescia), started out playing in his hometown club's youth system, and later played for Rovereto and Portogruaro.
 Maifredi's coaching career began in 1976 with amateur side Real Brescia.
 He later served as assistant manager of Crotone, and also had spells in the lower divisions of Italian football with Lumezzane and Orceana, as well as Pspitaletto, with whom he won the Serie C2, Girone B title during the 1986–87 season.

 In 1987, Maifredi was appointed as manager of Serie B side Bologna, under the club's president Luigi Corioni.
 During his three seasons with Bologna, his attacking style of play proved to be highly effective; after joining the team, he helped the club win the Serie B title and achieve promotion to Serie A in his first season, and later helped the team avoid relegation in his second season, and subsequently qualify for the UEFA Cup in 1990.